Better Me

 In most cases, parainfluenza occurs in young children, but anyone can get it at any age.

-How is parainfluenza diagnosed and treated?
+How is parainfluenza treated?

+There is no specific cure, so treatment focuses on relieving symptoms.
 Generally, parainfluenza is diagnosed by reviewing your symptoms and with a physical exam.
 “Tests can be run to check for HPIV and to find out which type, but this is usually saved for the hospital setting and is not routinely tested for at your primary care office,” Dr. Horton said.

 There’s no cure for HPIV.
 Once you’ve been infected by a parainfluenza virus, it needs to run its course.